 I am an Educator, Author, and a Life-Long Learner.
-I love to travel, read classic novels, and connect with people from all walks of life.
+I love to travel, read, and connect with people from all walks of life.
 I was a mormon.

 I come from a long line of mormon pioneer ancestry.
 I was born and raised in a small Southern Utah town, and grew up with the Church as a major part of my upbringing.
 Served a mission in the Pacific Northwest from 2012-2014 and was married to my spouse of 6 years in the Provo City Center Temple in 2016.
 I completed a Bachelor's degree in History at Utah Valley University.
 As part of my undergraduate training, I did an internship in the LDS Church History Department, which served as a catalyst to my faith crisis.
 Afterwards, I completed two graduate programs at the University of Mississippi in History and Higher Education.
 I now live in northern Utah with my spouse and two children.
 My spouse and I are happily navigating a mixed-faith marriage.

 On the Mormon Spectrum

 # Why I left More stories of 'Why I left' the Mormon church

 The claim that we were the "only true church on earth" never set well with me growing up.
 As a young kid, my family used to take road trips across the country, stopping at national parks and historical landmarks along the way.
 One year, I remember stopping at the National Civil Rights Museum in Memphis, Tennessee and experiencing a major moment of cognitive dissonance--on one hand, I abhorred racism and systems that excluded others based on their differences, and yet I realized that my own Church had deeply rooted exclusionary beliefs (i.e. "we're the one and only", etc).